 Pay for delay is evil and should be abolished by targeted legislation.
 Once patent exclusivity is finished, drug companies should not engage in monopolistic behavior, such as preventing competitor generics from receiving drug samples.

 Drugs like Humira have undergone significant change over the course of their development and sales cycle in order to extend the patent lifespan and extend the exclusivity period.
 New intellectual property adds real benefit to patients, but I concede that we can argue the relative merits of cost versus benefit.
 In some cases it may be worthwhile, and in some it may not.
 There’s always nuance.
 Do new patents meaningfully improve upon the existing drug?
 If so, we should consider the marginal benefit fully without dismissal.
-I don’t think its appropriate to talk in generalities here and say that the pharmaceutical industry is horrible because every plays games with patents.
+I don’t think it’s appropriate to talk in generalities here and say that the pharmaceutical industry is horrible because everyone plays games with patents.
 I think we should have enough intelligence and nuance to look case by case and understand in each circumstance whether patients are benefiting.

 It should be noted also that this is common partly because of the high cost of biologics manufacturing which make it doubly risky for biosimilar makers to compete and make the product that the original patent covered.
 Technology is constantly improving however and eventually this cost will be a fraction of what it is now.
-A key tenant of conservatism is to not do anything stupid or permanent is the trajectory of progress is improving.
+A key tenet of conservatism is to not do anything stupid or permanent is the trajectory of progress is improving.
 My guess is that this is a temporary issue that is already looked down upon by the industry and won’t last over time.
 Upholding the biotech social contract is something everyone in the industry wants ultimately.

 Finally, the patent office has a role to play here also right.
 Ultimately, the patent office is a judge of fairness.
-They won’t give super broad protection because its anticompetitive.
-In the case of patent gaming, it shouldn’t be unreasonable for the patent office to have a role to prevent this and I’m honestly surprised that pharmaceutical companies are villified here when they are doing what is in their best interest.
+They won’t give super broad protection because it’s anticompetitive.
+In the case of patent gaming, it shouldn’t be unreasonable for the patent office to have a role to prevent this and I’m honestly surprised that pharmaceutical companies are vilified here when they are doing what is in their best interest.

 This point doesn’t make any sense.
 Firstly, they are.
 Secondly, who cares?
 The way the industry is set up, why does it make sense for the people who have to be responsible for conducting clinical trials and bringing drugs to patients and managing supply chains and doing patient education to also be doing the cutting edge research and coming up with all the new drugs?
 The NIH and other grant organizations fund academic researchers, who spin out their most promising research into companies, and if the science really is robust, the companies get to commercialize.
 But there is an amazing amount of attrition that happens in between.
 The rate of return on basic science from a talent, dollars, and time perspective just doesn’t make sense for a large organization to spend on.
 So of course large pharma isn’t coming up with the most ‘innovative’ new modalities because they can just acquire them when they become mature enough to commercialize.
 And we should applaud big pharma for making these acquisitions, for without them clinical trials would be 10x slower and more expensive, and patients would need to wait longer for access to new life saving medicines.
 And remember, for every buyer there is a seller.
 If smaller companies thought they could bring a drug to market themselves, they would.
 The negotiated price for a partnership or buyout is a reflection of the balance of risk/reward that each side evaluates.
 That’s how a market works.